ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 When you run `ibmcloud ks cluster get -c <cluster_name_or_ID>` or `ibmcloud ks ingress status -c <cluster_name_or_ID>`, you see the following **Ingress Message**:

 ```
-The expiration date reported by the Ingress secret is out of sync with actual certificate expiration date.
-See http://ibm.biz/ingress-secret-sync
+The expiration dates reported by Ingress secrets are out of sync across namespaces.
+To resynchronize the expiration dates, see http://ibm.biz/ingress-secret-sync
 ```
 {: screen}